-29. Robertson, Seduction, Sexual Violence and Marriage, p.
+^{29.} Robertson, Seduction, Sexual Violence and Marriage, p.
 333.

-30. This sudden shift from object Étant donnés to subject Sinatra and the 1770 Act and back to the object may be uncomfortable to the reader.
+^{30.} This sudden shift from object - Étant donnés - to subject - Sinatra and the 1770 Act - and back to the object may be uncomfortable to the reader.
 In order to address the curious case of seduction exerted by objects, as described in the introduction, I start with Sinatra's example, to which the reader may relate, given it refers to a subject.
 The vignette also addresses the issues of reversibility and objectification, pivotal to this enquiry.
 Later on in this chapter, I introduce Karl Marx's concept of commodity fetishism, a characteristic of capitalist societies, by which objects adopt characteristics related to the social relation between subjects, and relations between subjects assume characteristics reserved for objects.
 This shift, this sharing of characteristics will become even more evident in chapter three, when a diamond ring speaks.

-31. See, for example, Jean Baudrillard, 'Seduction, or, the Superficial Abyss', in The Ecstasy of Communication (L'autre par lui-même [1987]), tr. by Bernard and Caroline Schutze, New York: Semiotext(e), 1988, pp. 57-75; Baudrillard, Seduction; Jean Baudrillard, Fatal Strategies (Les strategies fatales [1983]), tr. by Philip Beitchman and W. G. J. Nieslichowski, London: Pluto Press, 1999.
-Other approaches, notably those by Robert Greene (The Art of Seduction, London: Profile Books, 2004), Julie Khaslavsky and Nathan Shedroff ('Understanding the Seductive Experience', Communications of the ACM, 42 (5), 1999, pp. 45-49, available from: http://captology.stanford.edu/Key\Concepts/Papers/CACMseduction.pdf [accessed 04.09.09]), and Jean-Noël Vuarnet ('Le séducteur malgré lui', in Maurice Olender and Jacques Sojcher (eds), La séduction, Paris: Aubier Montaigne, 1980, pp. 65-76) will be examined more in depth in chapter five.
+^{31.} See, for example, Jean Baudrillard, 'Seduction, or, the Superficial Abyss', in The Ecstasy of Communication (L'autre par lui-même [1987]), tr. by Bernard and Caroline Schutze, New York: Semiotext(e), 1988, pp. 57-75; Baudrillard, Seduction; Jean Baudrillard, Fatal Strategies (Les strategies fatales [1983]), tr. by Philip Beitchman and W. G. J. Nieslichowski, London: Pluto Press, 1999.
+Other approaches, notably those by Robert Greene (The Art of Seduction, London: Profile Books, 2004), Julie Khaslavsky and Nathan Shedroff ('Understanding the Seductive Experience', Communications of the ACM, 42 (5), 1999, pp. 45-49, available from:

+http://captology.stanford.edu/Key_Concepts/Papers/CACMseduction.pdf [accessed 04.09.09]), and Jean-Noël Vuarnet ('Le séducteur malgré lui', in Maurice Olender and Jacques Sojcher (eds), La secondary literature has been devoted to the examination of his texts and the contextualisation of this concept in his thought.32